 - Leyton V. Nelson Endowed Scholarship: Presented annually to an undergraduate student who has completed at least two semesters of study and demonstrates outstanding leadership and scholarship.
 The recipient is chosen by a faculty committee.

-- Michigan Crop Improvement Scholarship: Awarded to 8 - 10 incoming freshmen or transfer students.
-If recipients make acceptable academic progress, these scholarships are normally renewed for up to four years.
+- Michigan Crop Improvement Scholarship: Awarded to 8 - 10 undergraduate students.
+If recipients make acceptable academic progress, these scholarships may be renewable.

-- Robert Lucas Scholarship: Awarded to incoming freshman, with high academic ability and/or financial need.
+- Robert Lucas Scholarship: Awarded to incoming freshman from Starke County, Indianna, with high academic ability and/or financial need, or if no such applicant, an established MSU undergraduate may be selected.
 The recipient is chosen by a faculty committee.

 - Roy A. and Amelia M. Greenia Endowed Scholarship: Awarded to one or more undergraduate students majoring in Plant, Soil and Microbial Sciences, with a preference given to undergraduate students in the Agronomic Sciences curriculum.

-- Greenlawn LLC Scholarship: Awarded to a student in the 4-year program in Turfgrass Management.
+- Greenlawn LLC Scholarship: Awarded to a student in the 4-year program in Turfgrass Management, with preference for residents of St. Clair County, Michigan.
+Must be a Michigan resident.

 College of Agriculture and Natural Resources